Planar subspaces are intrinsically CAT(0): Introduction

 \section{Introduction}

 Let $M_\kappa^2$ be the complete, simply connected, Riemannian $2$-manifold of constant curvature $\kappa \le 0$.
 We show the following.

-\begin{theorem*} Let $E$ be a closed, simply connected subspace of $M_\kappa^2$ with the property that every two points in $E$ are connected by a rectifiable path in $E$.
-Then $E$ is CAT($\kappa$) under the induced path metric. \end{theorem*}
+\begin{maintheorem}[Theorem \ref{CAT(kappa)}] Let $E$ be a closed, simply connected subspace of $M_\kappa^2$ with the property that every pair of points in $E$ is connected by a rectifiable path in $E$.
+Then $E$, under the induced path metric, is a complete {\rm CAT($\kappa$)} space. \end{maintheorem}

+Our method of proof is based on some angle calculations.
+However, there are multiple angles relevant to the situation.
+One natural notion of angle for triangles in $E$ comes from the subspace metric; we call this the \emph{extrinsic angle} (see Section \ref{sec:angles}).
+Another natural angle, the well-known Alexandrov angle, comes from the induced path metric.
+Many statements in CAT($\kappa$) geometry use the Alexandrov angle.
+In our situation, the extrinsic angle is relatively easy to understand, but it is not clear \emph{a priori} that the two angles should coincide.
+We prove that they are, in fact, equal.

+\begin{maintheorem}[Theorem \ref{angles}] For every geodesic triangle in $E$ (under the induced path metric), the extrinsic and Alexandrov angles are equal. \end{maintheorem}

+One might guess that for any given triangle, the comparison angle in the induced path metric is always smaller than or equal to the comparison angle in the subspace metric; then Theorem \ref{main CAT(kappa)} would follow immediately.
+However, this guess is not correct, the following example shows: Let $p,q,r \in \R^2$ ($= M_0^2$) have $d(p,r) = 5$ and $d(p,q) = d(q,r) = 3$.
+Let $D \subset \R^2$ be the triangle with vertices $p,q,r$, along with its interior.
+Let $L$ be a path in $D$ of length $4$ from $p$ to $q$.
+Let $E \subset D$ be the closed disk with boundary $L$ and the line segments $[p,r]$ and $[q,r]$.
+Then, for the geodesic triangle in $E$ with vertices $p,q,r$, the comparison angle in the induced path metric is $\angle^{(0)}_p(q,r) \approx 36.87^{\circ}$, whereas the comparison angle in the subspace metric is $A_p(q,r) \approx 33.56^{\circ}$ (see Figure \ref{example}).
+Thus the comparison angle in the induced path metric can be strictly larger than the comparison angle in the subspace metric.

+To further complicate the situation, one must prove the limit is correct for all possible approaches along the two geodesics (e.g.~ one cannot simply use the closest point on the other edge), and it is not obvious \emph{a priori} that the comparison angle in the induced path metric is decreasing along either edge.
+(The inner comparison angle \emph{is} decreasing by the CAT(0) inequality, but that requires Theorem \ref{main CAT(kappa)}.)

-See \cite{bishop} for an alternate treatment where $\kappa = 0$, and $E$ is the set of finite-distance points in the homeomorphic image of a closed disk.
+We remark that a weaker version of Theorem \ref{main CAT(kappa)} is found elsewhere in the literature.
+In fact, our proof is similar to \cite{bishop} (where $E$ is the set of finite-distance points in the homeomorphic image of a closed disk), but the proof given there does not address the possibility that the extrinsic and Alexandrov angles may not coincide.

+We also note that since this paper first appeared on the arXiv in spring 2010, a simple and elegant proof of Theorem \ref{main CAT(kappa)} has emerged: In \cite[Proposition 12.1]{lytchak-wenger18}, \footnote{stated for the case $\kappa = 0$} Lythak and Wenger show that the metric completion $\bar{Y}$ of every locally-CAT($\kappa$) length space $Y$ (with $\kappa \le 0$) that is homeomorphic to the open disk, is CAT($\kappa$); the idea of proof is simply to write $Y$ as an increasing limit of Jordan polygons in $Y$, each of which is easily seen to be locally CAT($\kappa$) and simply connected, hence $\bar{Y}$ is a limit of CAT($\kappa$) spaces and therefore CAT($\kappa$).
+Now, under the hypotheses of Theorem \ref{main CAT(kappa)}, every simple geodesic triangle in $E$ has locally-CAT($\kappa$) interior and is homeomorphic to the open disk, hence the angles for simple geodesic triangles satisfy the CAT($\kappa$) inequality; the same statement readily follows for all geodesic triangles, and therefore $E$ is CAT($\kappa$) under the induced path metric.